 In fact, the Allianz data shows that “Defective product and work-related incidents have caused insured losses in excess of $2 billion over the past five years and both the size and number of recalls are set to increase.”

 The most recalled products are automobile and auto parts, food and beverages, and electronics.
 Auto-related incidents make up nearly three-quarters of all product recalls.

-If you’ve been injured by a defective product, don’t wait to get help.
+If you have been injured by a defective product, do not wait to get help.
 Reach out to a Phoenix product liability attorney as quickly as possible.

 Why Recalls are Increasing

 According to the Allianz researchers, there are a number of factors driving the growth in consumer product recalls, such as:

 - Economic pressures placed on manufacturers

 - Greater pressure on retailers and equipment manufacturers

 In 2016, more than 53 million vehicles were recalled from the market, a record high.
 In fact, auto-related incidents make up roughly 70 percent of recalls.
 As these products become increasingly complex, and involve more and more parts, the odds of something going wrong gets higher.
 Automakers have to cut testing times to get new models on the market earlier, while facing increased cost pressure from both shareholders and consumers.

 The largest – and still ongoing – recall in history involves the Takata air bags, which feature inflators that can explode on deployment, seriously injuring drivers and passengers.
 The recall effort has already included 37 million vehicles in the United States and sent the manufacturer to bankruptcy.